hust-diangroup/ns3-ai/examples/a_plus_b/README.md

 ## Introduction

 In `ns3ai_apb` example, C++ side sets a vector in shared memory that containes 3 structures.
 Each structure contains 2 random numbers which can be seen as environment in RL.
 Python side gets the vector and compute the sum for each structure, and sets another vector in shared memory that contains the sums, which can be seen as action in RL.
 C++ then gets the actions and prints them.
 The procedure is repeated many times, as defined by the macro ENV_NUM on C++ side.

-## Running the example
+## Running the example (shared vector interface)

 1. Clone the repository under `contrib`, checkout `improvements` branch